What is BIM for the field?

 With the PlanGrid BIM viewer, workers will no longer miss out on key details about their project because of a lack of data.
 The BIM viewer allows you to see rich design information, organized by property, directly on your drawings in both 2D and 3D modes.

 In 2D mode, users can navigate their drawings as usual, but with the addition of BIM-enabled data.
 In 3D mode, users can navigate a 3D rendering of their drawings, see object properties, and take measurements.

 To enable BIM in PlanGrid, you need to use the Revit plugin for Autodesk.
 This allows you to upload BIM-enabled sheets directly to PlanGrid, where you can then view them.

-Currently, Revit is available for Autodesk on Windows, and the BIM viewer is available on PlanGrid for the web and iOS.
+Currently, Revit is available for Autodesk on Windows, and the BIM viewer is available on PlanGrid for the Web, iOS, and Windows.

 For 3D viewing, please make sure your iOS device or PC has 4GB or more of RAM.

 Windows requires that you have version 1.72 or higher.